bpampel/zettel/content/population_dynamics_21-08-31.md

 - clones
 - walkers (have actually not yet read this in a paper in the context of population dynamics)

-Many related papers I found apply their method to Bayesian inference problems
+Many related papers I found use Bayesian inference or varational inference as starting point -> maybe mention these "tags" for families of related works

 ### Large deviations
 many papers with population dynamics mention large deviations